-The Samsung Galaxy S20 family is built to offer an incredible audio experience.
-While there isn’t a headphone jack, the S20 is tuned by AKG and packs powerful Dolby Atmos sound.
-You may not be able to use wired options, but there are still plenty of options.
+The Samsung Galaxy S20 family offers an incredible audio experience.
+There isn’t a headphone jack, but the S20 is tuned by AKG and packs powerful Dolby Atmos sound.
+You may not be able to use wired options, but there are still plenty of options to choose from.
 Here are our picks for the best headphones to pair with the Samsung Galaxy S20.

 The best headphones for the Samsung Galaxy S20:

 Editor’s note: We will continue to update this list of the best headphones for the Samsung Galaxy S20 as more are released.

 Samsung Galaxy Buds 2, Buds Plus, and Buds Pro